 What could have been a terrible experience that likely would have prevented a customer from ever returning, instead became a great story about designing your client’s experience.
 The Airbnb employee was able to quickly come up with a great solution because Airbnb had a plan for this.
 They have customer experience architects who think through the customer’s journey from signing up for the app through post-stay engagement.
 They’ve spent the time creating storyboards of each critical moment in the customer’s journey to communicate clearly to their team “THIS is how we do things here.”

 Welcome to Client Experience Management

 Why did Airbnb go to all the effort to design their customer’s experience and train their team to deliver on their brand promise?

 It’s simple.
-Airbnb understands that people make decisions based on how they feel (emotions) and then validate their decision using logic or reason.
-They recognize that their customers have choices about where they stay and, quite frankly, they want them to choose to continue using Airbnb.
+Airbnb understands people make decisions based on how they feel (emotions) and then validate their decision using logic or reason.
+They recognize their customers have choices about where they stay and, quite frankly, they want them to choose to continue using Airbnb.
 A quick search of Airbnb competitors brings up a list of more than a dozen alternatives to choosing Airbnb.
 Airbnb has chosen to use client experience as their strategy to:

 - Retain their customers

 - Build a positive perception in the marketplace

 And it is working.
 The company continues to be hugely successful in their strategy dominating the short-term rental market with a 65% share of the market in the top-ten cities by inventory.

 Your clients are no different than Airbnb’s.
 I’m sure your team is really good at what they do.
 However, as Wright Sullivan, President of A&E Engineering reminds us, “All of us have competitors who do really great work.
 And all of us have competitors with really good people.
 So, client experience (CX) becomes the real big differentiator.”